mixxxdj/manual/source/chapters/microphones.rst

 ----------------
 Mixxx can be used with a microphone plugged into an external hardware mixer.
-This does not have the problem with latency that happens with :ref:`microphones-software-monitoring`, but it is generally recommeded to use an audio interface that supports :ref:`microphones-direct-monitoring` and a :ref:`microphones-loopback-input` instead unless you are using :ref:`vinyl-control`.
+This does not have the problem with latency that happens with :ref:`microphones-software-monitoring`.
+However, it is generally recommeded to use an audio interface that supports :ref:`microphones-direct-monitoring` and a :ref:`microphones-loopback-input` instead of an external mixer.
+If you are using :ref:`vinyl-control` and a microphone, you may need an external mixer.

-An audio interface is required to send sound between Mixxx and the external mixer.
-The audio interfaces built into computers only have one stereo output, so Mixxx cannot send each deck to independent stero channels on the mixer.
-Also, audio interfaces built into computers do not have high sound quality.
-Thus, another audio interface is recommended to use Mixxx with an external mixer.
-It is recommeded
+Mixxx can send each deck to separate stereo channels on an external mixer by using the :guilabel:`Deck 1-4` outputs.
+This requires an audio interface with at least 4 output channels (2 stereo pairs).
+Audio interfaces built into computers only have one stereo output and they do not have high sound quality.

-Audio interfaces that support :ref:`vinyl-control`.
+Thus, another audio interface is recommended.
+Audio interfaces with at least 4 output channels typically have microphone inputs and support :ref:`microphones-direct-monitoring`, so there is no need for the external mixer.

+However, audio interfaces with phono preamplifiers for :ref:`vinyl-control` do not have microphone inputs.
+If you want to use vinyl control with a microphone, it is recommended to plug the microphone into a DJ mixer.

+.. warning:: Some mixers that are not designed for DJing have a built-in USB
+             audio interface.
+However, the audio interfaces in these mixers typically send only 2 channels (one stereo pair) to the mixer, so they are not recommended.

+.. _microphones-record-broadcast-external-mixer:

+Recording And Broadcasting With An External Hardware Mixer
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+To record or broadcast with an external hardware mixer, the output of the mixer needs to be connected to the input of an audio interface.
+Most DJ mixers have an extra output for this which may be labeled "record", "session", "auxiliary", or "booth".
+Some audio interfaces for vinyl control have enough input channels to receive the output of the mixer and timecode from two turntables.
+If yours does not, you may use the input jack on the audio interface built into your computer, but these do not have high sound quality.

 .. figure:: ../_static/external-mixing-with-microphone-signal-path.png
    :align: center